 We are passionate about giving back to the community and as a family who has dealt with personal struggles related to mental health, we know all to well the work that needs to be done here in Arizona with suicide prevention.
 Our goal is to help connect people in the community with resources, educate teens and adults about mental health disorders, and put an end to the stigma of mental health and speaking out.
 Be a part of the conversation!

-Chris Papayoti - Board Member
+Chris Papayoti - Board Member, Fundraising Committee Chair

 My name is Chris Papayoti.
 I am an Occupational Therapist in Phoenix, Arizona.
 My wife died by suicide on January 10, 2014.
 I became involved with AFSP so I can remember my wife in a positive way by helping others in need.
 I hope that by taking part in the AFSP activities I will learn more about mental illness.

-Kelsey Oney - Public Policy Committee Chair
+Kelsey Oney - Board Member, Education/Program Services Committee Chair